 Beyond the broad historic analysis, the chapters derive conclusions for today’s debate on whether climate change leads to more social conflict and violence.
 Introducing a theoretical framework focused on adaptive cycling, this book probes and refines the role of climate in ancient and modern political-economic systems in the MENA region.
 It also underscores just how bad the 21st-century environment may become thanks to global warming.
 While the MENA region may not survive the latest onslaught of deteriorating climate, there is also some interest in how a region that once led the world in introducing all sorts of innovations thousands of years ago has evolved into a contemporary setting characterized by traditional conservatism, poverty, and incessant strife.

-Emphasizing regional dynamics, the central question deals with the role of climate change in the rise and decline of the MENA region.
-The book will be a key resource to students and readers interested in global warming including academics and policy makers.
+Emphasizing regional dynamics, the book's central question deals with the role of climate change in the rise and decline of the MENA region.
+The book will be a key resource to students and readers interested in global warming, including academics and policymakers.

 Table of Contents

-1. 15,000 Years of Climate Change in MENA: Big History, Big Questions
+1. 15,000 Years of Climate Change in the MENA: Big History, Big Questions

 2. Climate Change from the Younger Dryas to the Little Ice Age

 3. The Origins of Agriculture, Drought, and Ancient Empires

 4. Drought and Political-Economic Transformations in the Ancient Near East